-All home plans sold through out this medium are protected by copyright.
+All home plans sold through out this website are protected by copyright.
 Reproduction of these home plans, either in whole or in part, including any form of copying and/or preparation of derivative works thereof, for any reason without prior written permission, is strictly prohibited.
-The purchase of a set of home plans in no way transfers any copyright or other ownership interest in it to the buyer except for a limited license to use that set of home plans for the construction of one, and only one, dwelling unit.
+The purchase of a set of home plans in no way transfers any copyright or other ownership interest in it.
+The buyer has a limited license to use that set of home plans for the construction of one dwelling unit.
 The purchase of additional sets of that home plan at a reduced price from the original set or as part of a multiple set package does not convey to the buyer a license to construct more than one dwelling.

 Similarly, the purchase of reproducible home plans (vellum) carries the same copyright protection as mentioned above.
-It is generally allowed to make up to a maximum of 12 copies for the construction of a single dwelling only.
-To use any plans more than once, and to avoid any copyright/license infringement, it is necessary to contact the plans designer to receive a release and license for any extended usage.
-Whereas a purchaser of a reproducible is granted a license to make copies, it should be noted that as copyrighted material, making photocopies from blueprints is illegal.
+You are generally allowed to make up to 12 copies for the construction of a single dwelling only.
+To avoid any copyright/license infringement, contact the designer to receive a release and license for any extended usage.
+A purchaser of a reproducible is granted a license to make copies.
+However, it should be noted that as copyrighted material, making photocopies from blueprints is illegal.

 Copyright and licensing of home plans for construction exists to protect all parties.
-It respects and supports the intellectual property of the original architect or designer.
+Furthermore, it respects and supports the intellectual property of the original architect or designer.

 Copyright law has been reinforced over the past few years.
-Willful infringement could cause settlements for statutory damages up to $100,000 plus attorney’s fees, damages and loss of profits.
+Consequently, willful infringement could cause settlements for statutory damages up to $100,000 plus attorney’s fees, damages and loss of profits.